colwem/LPMCCasino/specifications.md

 ##General Heirarchy
    - Login Page: This page will be the splash page of the Casino that will load upon first starting the applet.
    - Create New Account Page: This page will allow the user to create a new account in the Casino.
-   - Forgot Username Pag: This page allows you to recover your username and password.
+   - Forgot Username Page: This page allows you to recover your username and password.
    - Main Page: This will be the main administrative page that allows you to access the other pages.
    - Settings Page: This page will allow the user to change specific things about their game environment.
      This includes things like currency, types of game rules, etc. This will be expanded as the games are developed.